 Room Service Concert Series encourages safe and fun staycations

-OTTAWA, March 25, 2021—Ottawa Tourism and RBC Bluesfest today launched the Room Service Concert Series: An Ottawa hotel exclusive at 20 participating Ottawa hotels over 8 nights between April 9 and 30, offering locals a safe and exclusive concert and comedy experience.
+OTTAWA, June 8, 2021—Ottawa Tourism and RBC Bluesfest announced today that the postponed-from-April Room Service Concert Series: An Ottawa Hotel Exclusive will take place over four weekends between June 18 and July 10, 2021.
+There are 20 participating Ottawa hotels which will offer fans a safe and exclusive concert and comedy experience over eight nights.

-No tickets are required—anyone staying in a participating hotel on one of the following nights in April will have access to the scheduled concerts for that particular night through the TV in their room, with no logins or special codes required.
+No tickets are required—anyone staying in a participating hotel on one of the following nights in June and July will have access to the scheduled concerts for that particular night through the TV in their room, with no logins or special codes required.
 This content is EXCLUSIVELY available through a participating hotel’s television screen; you can’t watch it from home or any other location.

-Concerts begin at 7:00pm each night and last approximately 3 hours.
-Each evening’s entertainment will be hosted and moderated by Lola Plaku.
-In 2018, Billboard magazine named Plaku one of the music industry’s rising stars to watch.
-She is the CEO of New York-based Lola Media Group which specializes in artist marketing, brand development and management.
-She founded the Girl Connected Mentorship Program Toronto chapter in 2019 and has been featured in Forbes.com, Variety.com, and on Vice Canada.
+Concerts begin at 7:00pm each night and last approximately three hours.
+Each evening’s entertainment will be hosted and moderated by Lola Plaku, CEO of New York-based Lola Media Group which specializes in artist marketing, brand development, and management.
+Lola will host a live Q&A session with select artists, for which the public will be able to submit questions during the show.

 The lineup includes:

-Guests can tailor the experience to their budget and needs, by ordering room service or takeout, or safely exploring other nearby attractions.
-Ottawa Tourism provides useful suggestions: restaurants to try, outdoor activities to take part in, museums and other attractions to visit, and includes a handy Frequently Asked Questions section.
+Guests can tailor the experience to their budget and needs, by ordering room service or takeout, and safely exploring nearby outdoor attractions.
+Ottawa Tourism provides useful suggestions and includes a handy Frequently Asked Questions section.

 Ottawa Tourism urges guests to follow the directives of Ottawa Public Health and similar agencies to keep everyone safe.
 This means wearing a mask in common areas of the hotel; remaining at least 2 metres away from other guests; and ensuring that the only people in your hotel room are people who are part of your regular household.